Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 </div>
 <!-- ---------------------------------------------------------------------- -->

 There are other categories of crop (e.g. ones which produce pesticides), and several broader questions (e.g. gene transfer) which need to be addressed to get a full understanding of the scientific debate around GM agriculture.
-It's unnecessary for my purposes to go into them here; but I hope the foregoing discussion of agritech has illustrated to some degree that GM can introduce as many problems as it solves, as it is tied to an industrial model of agriculture that is deeply unsustainable, both ecologically and economically.
+It's unnecessary for my purposes to go into them here; but I hope the foregoing discussion of agritech has illustrated to some degree that GM may introduce problems as well as solve them.

-In light of the above, and the discussion to come, I argue that the promotion of Golden Rice is nothing but a publicity stunt designed to cultivate acceptance of GM agriculture in both the developed and the developing world.
-The likes of Syngenta construe their distribution of Golden Rice in poor countries as a humanitarian action; but it can equally be seen as a cynical penetration of these emerging markets.
+In light of the above, and the discussion to come, I argue that the promotion of Golden Rice is something of a publicity stunt designed to cultivate acceptance of GM agriculture in both the developed and the developing world.
+The likes of Syngenta construe their distribution of Golden Rice in poor countries as a humanitarian action; but it can equally be seen as a cynical penetration and conquest of these emerging markets.
 (Indeed, there are clear parallels with Nestl&eacute;'s actions which led to the infant formula scandal of the 1980s.)

 <!-- ====================================================================== -->

 ### Control of Productive Land

-If you're thinking that I'm being unfair to the other side of the argument, well, they deserve it (though I do partially accept the criticism).
-But remember my main purpose is to illustrate and counterbalance the superficiality of the Nobel laureates' open letter.
+If you're thinking that I'm being unfair to the other side of the argument, remember that my main purpose is to illustrate and counterbalance the superficiality of the Nobel laureates' open letter.
 Blinded by a form of scientific absolutism, it would yet appear they believe that "science" extends only as far as genetic engineering and molecular biology.
-As we have seen, there are important considerations from the fields of ecology and genetic adaption.
+As we have seen, there are important (and mainstream) considerations from the fields of ecology and genetic adaption.

-And we also saw hints of an even broader intellectual landscape, one that includes fields of social science &ndash; for if we are interested in helping *humans*, rather than simply ("simply") understanding the natural world, some perspective on human institutions like economics, business, intellectual property, and sociology is indispensable.
+But we also saw hints of an even broader intellectual landscape, one that includes fields of social science &ndash; for if we are interested in helping *humans*, rather than simply ("simply") understanding the natural world, some perspective on human institutions like economics, business, intellectual property, and sociology is indispensable.
 It is only with a human-oriented approach that we can ask the crucial question of who *does* and who *should* control agricultural production.

 Because the fact is that practicable alternatives to GM agriculture exist, ones which deliver autonomy and ownership to farmers, rather than ceding it to corporate interests.
 I cannot stress enough how troubling it is that control over the global food system is increasingly concentrated in the hands of a few dozen agritech and supermarket giants which, having reached limits to their power in/over the wealthy countries of their birth, now seek to extend their reach to poor countries who can offer little resistance to the Western capitalist juggernaut, and whose populations may be unable to effectively regulate transnationals.

 A food system that prioritises Western shareholders over the feeding of people and the resilience of production, that puts the demands of capital before the livelihoods of small farmers, the integrity of communities and local markets, and stewardship of the environment, is nothing to be proud of.
 It benefits neither the producers alienated from their land and their traditions, nor consumers alienated from food itself.

 I'm not saying that any intervention by the institutions of wealthy countries in the affairs of the global poor is bound to disadvantage the latter.
 Nor do I believe that self-interest is categorically wrong.
-But here the agritech companies have all the cards, and farmers are being tricked out of their their assets, their self-determination, and potentially the health of their environment and families, for the benefit of the rich &ndash; a pattern of affairs which, while familiar, is difficult to reverse.
+But here the agritech companies have all the cards, and farmers are being tricked out of their their assets, their self-determination, and potentially the health of their environment and families &ndash; all for the benefit of the rich.

-This is unconscionable.
-Farmers in poor countries deserve executive ownership of their agricultural land, both as a matter of social justice and as a more practical matter of restoring functionality to a broken food system.
+Such a pattern of affairs is familiar, it is difficult to reverse, and it is unconscionable.
+Farmers in poor countries should have a right to executive ownership of their agricultural land, both as a matter of social justice and as a more practical matter of restoring functionality to a broken food system.

 <!-- ====================================================================== -->